Knowledge base

 v=spf1 include:the-other-domain.xyz ~all

-... the final SPF to be inserted into your DNS zone must be in the following form:
+... the final SPF to be inserted in your DNS zone must be in the form:

 v=spf1 include:spf.infomaniak.ch include:the-second-domain.xyz include:the-other-domain.xyz -all

-Delete any other SPF entry from your domain's DNS zone!
-Any DNS addition or modification can take up to 48 hours to propagate.
+Delete any other SPF entry from the DNS zone of your domain!
+Any DNS addition/modification can take up to 48 hours to propagate.

-Multiple SPF records are limited to a maximum of 10 inclusions.
+Multiple SPFs are limited to a maximum of 10 inclusions.

 include:relay.mail.infomaniak.ch